-The holiday season may be over, but the spirit of giving is something you can keep alive throughout the year.
+The spirit of giving is something you can keep alive throughout the year.
 You may be familiar with the good feelings giving back often grants you: maybe you volunteer frequently or just enjoy doing small favors for friends to make their day.
 But did you realize that these acts of kindness may be actually be making you healthier?
 Besides improving your mental health by boosting feelings of happiness and positivity, performing acts of kindness can benefit your physical health, too.
 According to this Huffington Post article, “acts of kindness create an emotional warmth, which releases a hormone known as oxytocin.
 Oxytocin causes the release of a chemical called nitric oxide, which dilates the blood vessels.
 This reduces blood pressure and, therefore, oxytocin is known as a “cardioprotective” hormone.
 It protects the heart by lowering blood pressure.”
 Paying it forward also reaps other benefits as well, such as reducing depression, anxiety and improving relationships with others.

 While it may seem a bit daunting to figure out how to incorporate more volunteer work and/or donations into our lives, there are very simple ways to pay it forward that don’t require much time (or money) at all.
 In fact, we’ve put together a list of super simple ways you can pay it forward below (with some acts taking less than 5 minutes and $5).